Limits and Security of Free-Space Quantum Communications: Random walk of the beam centroid

+The latter equation can also be derived by combining Ref.~\cite[Eq.~(8)] {Vasy12}, there written for the transmittance coefficient $\sqrt{\tau}$, with the probability density of the squared variable $P(\tau)=(2\sqrt{\tau} )^{-1}P(\sqrt{\tau})$.
 Also note that the distribution in Eq.~(\ref{PDTE}) can be bounded exploiting the inequality $I_{0}(x)\leq\cosh(x)\leq\exp(x)$ valid for any $x\geq0$.
-For $x=0$ the equality holds, while for $x>0$ the upper bound comes from the fact that we may write $I_{n}(x)<\frac{x^{n}}{2^{n}n!}\cosh(x)$ for $n=0,1,...$ which can be easily proven starting from Ref.~\cite[Eq.~(6.25)]{Luke72}.
+For $x=0$ the equality holds, while for $x>0$ the upper bound comes from the fact that we may write $I_{n}(x)<\frac{x^{n}}{2^{n} n!}\cosh(x)$ for $n=0,1,...$which can be easily proven starting from Ref.~\cite[Eq.~(6.25)]{Luke72}.
 After simple algebra, we therefore find